Satellite-im/warp-dart/example_console/README.md

 - libwarp_mp_ipfs.so
 - libwarp_mp_solana.so
 - libwarp_rg_ipfs.so
-3. Run with **dart run lib/main.dart**
+3. Run with **dart run**

-If asked to place the dark SDK path, please use $FLUTTER_SDK/bin/cache/dart-sdk.
+If asked to place the dart SDK path, please use $FLUTTER_SDK/bin/cache/dart-sdk.